icopy-site/awesome/docs/awesome/awesome-wagtail.md

 - [wagtailpolls](https://github.com/takeflight/wagtailpolls) - A plugin for adding polling capabilities to the Wagtail CMS.
 - [Wagtailsurveys](https://github.com/torchbox/wagtailsurveys) - A module for Wagtail which provides the ability to build polls and surveys.
 - [Wagtail ReCaptcha](https://github.com/springload/wagtail-django-recaptcha) - wagtail-django-captcha provides an easy way to integrate the [django-recaptcha](https://github.com/praekelt/django-recaptcha) field when using the Wagtail formbuilder.
+- [Wagtail Simple Captcha](https://github.com/acarasimon96/wagtail-django-simple-captcha) - A self-hosted alternative to Wagtail ReCaptcha that easily integrates a [django-simple-captcha](https://github.com/mbi/django-simple-captcha) field into the Wagtail form builder.
 - [wagtailstreamforms](https://github.com/AccentDesign/wagtailstreamforms) - Build forms in Wagtail's admin for use in streamfields.
 - [wagtail-contact-reply](https://github.com/KalobTaulien/wagtail-contact-reply) - Reply directly to form submissions from the Wagtail admin